eLearning Hints and Tips

 - Limit the number of distance classes you take.

-- Complete the required orientation.
+- Complete the recommended orientation.

 - Keep up with your reading assignments.

 - Keep in touch with your instructor.